muratk3n/thirdwave/en/README.md

 Cuba issue is toxic for Dems in Florida..
 Treading carefully is advised..
 Otherwise there is an *el voto* and it will be for *castigo*.

-It says it right there in Spanish.
+Says it right there in Spanish..
 Doesn't it sound more serious in Spanish?

 ---